devoteamgcloud/firebase-demo/README.md

 ## Firebase Hosting

-1. Go to your firebase console and select Hosting and click on Get started
+1. Go to your firebase console and select Hosting and click on "Get started".

 	![Hosting](/src/assets/help/hosting.png)

 2. In the Firebase Hosting Console, Set Up Firebase Hosting.
-On step 3 (in the web UI) just press Continue to console as we’ll do the Deploy from command line.
+On step 3 (in the web UI) just press "Continue" to console as we’ll do the Deploy from command line.

 	![Hosting Setup](/src/assets/help/hosting_config.png)